|

 Conservative administration of Arthur Balfour as Financial Secretary to

 landslide.
-Bromley-Davenport fought in the Second Boer War in the
+Bromley-Davenport had fought in the Second Boer War

-Imperial Yeomanry, where he was awarded the Distinguished Service Order.
+Imperial Yeomanry in South Africa, where he was awarded the Distinguished Service Order.

 During the First World War he commanded the 22nd Mounted Brigade of the